llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/incorrect-enable-shared-from-this.rst

 bugprone-incorrect-enable-shared-from-this
 ==========================================

-Checks if a class or struct publicly inherits from ``std::enable_shared_from_this``, because unintended behavior will otherwise occur when calling ``shared_from_this``.
+Detects if a class or struct publicly inherits from ``std::enable_shared_from_this``, because unintended behavior will otherwise occur when calling ``shared_from_this``.